-WITH illegal raves making a comeback, middle-aged dads can earn kudos from teenage kids by claiming they were at the heart of the 90s dance scene.
+MIDDLE-AGED dads can earn easy kudos from their teenage kids by claiming they were at the heart of the 90s dance scene.
 Here’s how:

 Make it up